Support All Souls Church

 A pledge is simply a promise to make a gift; it is not the gift itself.

-The reason the church uses pledges is that they make it possible to plan next year’s budget.
-If we only gave gifts but didn’t pledge, the church couldn’t plan for the year ahead.
+The reason the church asks for pledges is that they make it possible to plan next year’s budget.
+If we only gave gifts but didn’t state our pledges, the church couldn’t plan for the year ahead.

 Pledges can be amended!
 If your circumstances change, simply contact Gary Penn (firstname.lastname@example.org; 202.517.1465), who can adjust your record.